 - We also know that Time management and Organizing skills are also important in life, which are ancillary to all other Skills.

 But, perhaps the most important life skill is the ability and willingness to learn.

-By learning new skills, we increase our understanding of the world around us and equip ourselves with the tools we need to live a more productive and fulfilling life.
+Learning new skills, help us to understand the world around us, how it works, why people behave the way they do, etc. It also equips us with the tools and techniques to live a more productive and fulfilling life.
 It helps in finding ways to cope with the challenges that life, inevitably, throws at us.

-Most people associate learning with formal education, but learning can, and should, be a lifelong process that enhances our understanding of the world and improves the quality of our life.
+Most people assume that learning means formal education, but the truth is learning is a lifelong process that enhances our understanding of the world and improves the quality of our life.